hmchen47/DataScience/ML/MLNN-Hinton/a06-DeltaRule.md

 ## Delta Rule

-+ Delta rule for preceptrons
++ Delta rule for perceptrons
   + Gradient descent learning requires that any change in a particular weight be proportional to the negative of the derivative of the error
   + The change in a given weight must be proportional to the negative of the prior equation